-- 1. In the Uyuni WebUI, open the details page of the system to be monitored, and navigate to the Formulas tab. - 2.
+- 1. In the Uyuni Web UI, open the details page of the system to be monitored, and navigate to the Formulas tab. - 2.
 Check the Prometheus Exporters checkbox to enable the exporters formula, and click [Save]. - 3.
 Navigate to the Prometheus Exporters tab in the top menu. - 4.
 Check the Enable reverse proxy option, and enter a valid reverse proxy port number.
 For example, 9999. - 5.
 Customize the other exporters according to your needs. - 6.
 Click [Save Formula]. - 7.
 Apply the highstate and confirm that it completes successfully.

-For more information about the monitoring formulas, see [Salt > Formula-monitoring >].
+For more information about the monitoring formulas, see Specialized-guides > Salt.